 All the sculptures got in line.
 They began preparation for their nautical journey—installing oars, inflating pontoons.
 Unwheeldy, however, was already to go with clear plastic paddles already in place attached to the spokes.
 As we had explained time and time again, “It’s a boat!”

 Other sculptures splashed into the water with fanfare.
 The crowd was clearly having a good time.
 Rampmeister was performing his traditional role ensuring order and efficiency at the site.
 I was out on the pier, taking photos as sculptures entered the water.
 Suddenly, my watchband broke, and my shiny purple metal watch crashed to the decking, bounced several times, and landed in the water with a ker-sploosh.
-One of the other photographers said "Did you just drop a fish?"
-My watch to this day remains at the bottom of Humboldt Bay.
+One of the other photographers said “Did you just drop a fish?”
+Today, my watch remains at the bottom of Humboldt Bay.

 One of the sculptures broke apart when it entered the water (reminiscent of the 2005 Baltimore Race), and another had to return to land when they were discovered to have left behind some of their equipment.
-(Another ACE rule states that all equipment must be carried on board the sculpture throughout the race.)
+(Another ACE rule states that all equipment for any part of the race must be carried on board for all parts of the race.)

 Unwheeldy made it to the front of the queue, and the crowd cheered as Rampmeister blew his whistle and Dave and Matt began rolling down toward the water.
 The crowd roared with cheers and applause as they gently splashed and the plastic paddles began propelling.
-But then, the crowd's roar changed.
+But then, the crowd’s roar changed.
 Unwheeldy had bogged down in mud.
-A very large gob of mud was scooped by one of the 8x14-inch paddles, and the crowd began shouting "Oooooohhhhhhh!" as the mud climbed the giant wheel.
-Inside the sculpture, Dave and Matt only heard the changing voice of the crowd, wondering what was happening, when that great gob of stinky baybottom mud slid off the paddle and landed on Dave.
-The crowd exploded with laughter as Unwheeldy headed to deeper water.
+A very large gob of mud was scooped by one of the 8x14-inch paddles, and the crowd began shouting “Oooooohhhhhhh!” as the mud climbed the giant wheel.
+Inside the sculpture, Dave and Matt only heard the changing voice of the crowd, wondering what they were witnessing, when that great gob of stinky baybottom slid off the paddle and landed on Dave.
+The crowd exploded with laughter as Unwheeldy headed for deeper water.

-After photographing some more sculptures entering the water, Karen, Elena, and I set off on our bicycles, heading south a few miles to where the racers exit the water.
+After photographing more sculptures entering the water, Karen, Elena, and I set off on our bicycles, heading south a few miles to where racers return to land.

 10:30AM SATURDAY: ON THE COAST OF HUMBOLDT BAY

-Unwheeldy was more at home on the water than on land, and the spoke-bound paddles provided ample, effective propulsion.
-Unfortunately, Matt and Dave were exhausted from the previous day's massive racing, and staying up past midnight welding at Aly's shop, so their progress was not swift.
-They also discovered that the giant wheels acted more like a sail than might have been suspected.
-Every time they stopped pedaling for even a moment, the vicious headwind gnawed away their progress.
-No rest for the weary.
+Unwheeldy was more at home on water than land, and the spoke-mounted paddles provided ample, effective propulsion.
+Unfortunately, Matt and Dave were exhausted from the previous day's massive racing and welding until midnight at Aly’s shop, so their progress was not swift.
+They also discovered the giant wheels caught more wind than hoped.
+Every time they stopped pedaling for even a moment, the vicious headwind reversed their progress.
+There was no rest for the weary.

 Out on the water, there are no bathrooms.
 At the most discreet moment possible, with no spectators visible on land, Matt stood and made a personal contribution of fluid into Humboldt Bay.
-A kayaker shouted from a great distance away, "Hey!
-This is a family race!"
+A kayaker shouted from a great distance, “Hey!
+This is a family race!”

 11:00AM SATURDAY: EXITING HUMBOLDT BAY

-Karen, Elena, and I were ready to go on.
-Matt and Dave were not.
-This seemed like a good time to get provisions, so Karen and Elena and I headed to town on our bikes to restock our water, snacks, and first aid supplies.
-When we returned, we found that Matt was so exhausted he had fallen asleep in the only shade available—under a semi-trailer in the parking lot.
-But some official had forbidden sleeping there, expressing the wacky phobia that the trailer might fall on him.
+The crew—Karen, Elena, and I—were ready to go on.
+The pilots—Matt and Dave—were not.
+This seemed a good time to get provisions, so Karen and Elena and I biked to town for water, snacks, and first aid supplies.
+When we returned, we found Matt so exhausted he’d fallen asleep in the only shade available—under a parked semi-trailer.
+But some official woke him, expressing the wacky phobia that the trailer might collapse on him.

 3:00PM SATURDAY: PEON AT THE HELM

-Since the ACE award was no longer a possibility, and Matt and Dave were exhausted, Elena and I took over pedaling for a while.
+No longer trying to ACE, we could also swap pilots.
+Elena and I took over pedaling for a while.
 We started where the racecourse left pavement and entered a single-lane dirt road.
-There we experienced first-hand the excitement and difficulty of driving the sculpture.
+There we experienced first-hand the indescribable frustration of driving the sculpture.

-A second factor is that the boat hull acrylic is somewhat reflective, so the curved shape is remarkably like one of those parabolic contraptions that focus sunlight to boil water.
-The boat hull concentrates the sun onto all sides of the pilots for a nice even roasting effect.
+Yet another factor is that the boat hull acrylic is somewhat reflective, so the curved shape is generally like one of those parabolic solar water boiling devices.
+Unwheeldy’s hull concentrated the sun onto all sides of her pilots for a nice even roasting effect.

-A third factor involves acoustics.
-When you're in the carriage, you really can't hear a darn thing from the front or back—even from just a few feet away I had to bellow with maximum enthusiasm to have a chance of being heard.
-The pilots inadvertently impersonate the deaf.
+A fourth factor involves acoustics.
+When you’re in the carriage, you can’t hear a darn thing from the front or back—even from just a few feet away I had to bellow with maximum enthusiasm to have a chance of being heard.
+The pilots are acoustically isolated.
 The only way to be heard from outside Unwheeldy is to come around the side and holler through the spokes.

 On the trail, we also found a cellphone belonging to the Area 51 team, and identified the owner when his teammates kept calling us.
-It's amazing, though, how hard it is to convince someone that you're not the cellphone's owner.
-We got the phone back to Area 51 later that day, good karma for when I was to leave my backpack at Crab Park and have it returned at the finish line by Race Official Tina.
+(It’s amazing, how hard it can be to convince someone that you’re not a cellphone’s owner. ) We got the phone back to Area 51 later that day, good karma for when I was to leave my backpack at Crab Park and have it returned at the finish line by Race Official Tina.

 10:00AM SUNDAY: TO THE FINISH LINE

-Awakening Sunday morning, we were informed by certain race officials that the racecourse had been changed, and that the customary route up the slough was not available that year.
+Awakening Sunday morning, we were informed by race officials that the racecourse was altered, as the customary route up the slough was not available.
 Instead, sculptures would cross the Eel River over the Fernbridge—a long, barely 2-lane viaduct from the highway to Ferndale.
 Further, because the bridge would be closed while sculptures crossed, all sculptures would cross together.
-Any sculptures with the habit of not arriving at finish lines on time were told to make arrangements to ensure they did not arrive late at the bridge.
+Any sculptures with the habit of not arriving at finish lines on time (e.g., us) were told to make arrangements to ensure non-tardiness at the bridge.

 We made arrangements.